michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 1. Images are converted to grayscale

-2. Resulting grayscale image is smoothed through Gaussian smoothing / blurring with a kernel size of 5
+2. Resulting grayscale image is smoothed through Gaussian smoothing / blurring

-3. Canny Edge Detector algorithm is applied on the blurred image with threshold of [90, 180]
+3. Canny Edge Detector algorithm is applied on the blurred image

 4. A mask is applied on the resulting image to detect edges in the region of interest